Finance and risk management

 As an integral part of our Group-wide risk management, the internal control system (ICS) contributes to increasing risk transparency within the company by monitoring the risks in the relevant business processes through effective control processes.
 The LLB Group applies standards that are customary in the banking industry to this sub-system of risk management.

 Business continuity management (BCM)

-A crisis or catastrophe requires critical decisions to be made, but cannot be done with the resources ordinarily available to management.
-Business continuity management (BCM) comes into play whenever preventative measures defined in the risk management processes do not work and the level of damage from an event could assume a scale that threatens the existence of the company.
-It identifies business-critical processes within the whole LLB Group, establishes BCM crisis management teams, draws up emergency plans and keeps senior management up to date with regular reports.
+A crisis or catastrophe requires critical business decisions to be made, but cannot be done with the resources ordinarily available to management.
+Business continuity management (BCM) comes into play whenever preventative measures defined in the risk management process do not work and the level of damage from an event could assume a scale that threatens the existence of the company.
+It identifies business-critical processes within the whole LLB Group, establishes BCM crisis teams, draws up emergency plans and keeps senior management up to date with regular reports.
 This was most recently the case with the corona pandemic.
 Through the pandemic, the LLB Group’s BCM has been shown to be crisis-proof, efficient and comprehensive.